Tutorial Gateway

 MDX BottomSum Function

-The MDX BottomSum function will sort the given data in the Ascending order and then selects the required number of records from the sorted data whose total is at least equal to specified Value.
+The MDX BottomSum function will sort the given data in the Ascending order.
+And then, MDX bottomsum selects the required number of records from the sorted data whose total is at least equal to the specified value.

 MDX BottomSum Function Syntax